Joy!

 Mardi Gras

-So, anytime we traveled in the first quarter of the year, no matter which hotel or restaurant we stopped at in the Mississippi or Louisiana area, we’d find ourself engulfed in a sea of purple, green, and gold Mardi Gras decor.
-The colors are beautiful, vivid and eye catching, but I’ve always I found it strange that they also decorated the Christmas trees.
-The same trees that held Christmas ornaments in December are decorated with Mardi Gras ornaments and ribbons in January, February, and sometimes March.
+Anytime we traveled in the first quarter of the year, no matter where we stopped in the Mississippi or Louisiana area, we’d find ourselves engulfed in a sea of purple, green, and gold Mardi Gras dĆ©cor.
+The colors were vivid, and eye-catching, but what I found strange was that they also decorated Christmas trees.
+The same trees that held Christmas ornaments in December were decorated with Mardi Gras ornaments, signs, and ribbons in January, February, and sometimes March.

 In February of 2023, after once again seeing the Mardi Gras decorated trees, I decided to look a little more into the history of Mardi Gras.